sunyiqiang/OpenDuo-Web/README.md

 1. Ensure that your device has a camera and sufficient CPU and memory, and make sure that your device meets one of the following requirements:

-  - Windows 7 or later
+  * macOS
-  - macOS
+  * Windows 7 or later
-  - iOS 11 or later
+  * iOS 11 or later
-  - Android 4.1 or later
+  * Android 4.1 or later

  2. Ensure that your device has one of the following browsers: